PERMANENT MAKE-UP CORRECTION

 What about eyeliner?

 We treat color migration and bloops on a case by case basis.
-There may be added risk to your vision whe working so closely to the eyes.

 The most common and effective treatment for removing permanent makeup pigment is with laser.
 Our PICO laser’s superfast light penetrates beneath the surface of the skin, where the pigment is held, with bursts of light at 1 trillionth of a second breaking it up into fragmented particles.
 The fractured pigments are eventually eliminated from the body through the lymphatic system (the body’s waste disposal).
 For several weeks following the treatment, the body will continue to flush out the pigment particles.
 As the skin heals, a noticeable shift in color is visible.
 Once the pigment is lightened or completely removed, a reapplication of the new look can take place.